ruggiero/clustep/README.md

       -h, --help   show this help message and exit --gas-core   Sets the density profile for the gas to have a core.
       --dm-core    The same, but for the dark matter.
-      --dm-only    Generates an initial conditions file containing only dark matter.
+      --no-dm      No dark matter particles in the initial conditions.
+The dark matter potential is still used when calculating the gas temperatures
-      --gas-only   No dark matter, only gas.
-The potential of the dark matter profile supplied is still used when calculating the temperatures.
+      --no-gas     No gas, only dark matter.
       -o init.dat  The name of the output file.

 ### profiles.py